Clear your New Jersey record DIY

 The metrics are defined as follows:

-- Clean Slate: 3 if implemented; 2 if proposed or in the process of being implemented; 1 if being discussed; 0 if nothing
+- Clean Slate: 3 if implemented; 2 if proposed or in the process of being implemented; 1 if being discussed; 0 if nothing.

-- Cost: 3 if < $50; 2 if $50.01 to $250; 1 if $250.01 to $500; 0 if > $500.01
+- Cost: 3 if under $50; 2 if $50.01 to $250; 1 if $250.01 to $500; 0 if more than $500.

-Below are the five phases that take you through the Expeal process in New Jersey if you don't qualify for the automatic process.
-Remember: If you have to mail anything, remember to keep a copy of whatever you send and to use a method with a tracking number like the $10.30 USPS Flat Rate Envelope.
+If you have to mail anything, remember to keep a copy of whatever you send and to use a method with a tracking number like the USPS Flat Rate Envelope.

 Phase 1: Verifying you Qualify

-- Step 3: Review your Record.
+Step 3: Review your Record.
 Confirm there is no disqualifying information in your history.
 If there is something incorrect, follow the process to challenge the issue.
 If everything is accurate, make a copy for your file and keep the original somewhere safe.

 Phase 2: Collecting your Documents